styphonthal/PennyArcadePlasmid/README.md

 # PennyArcadePlasmid
 A KDE Plasmid displaying Penny arcade comics.
-It reallys on cookies, so it may be easily outdated.
+It relies on cookies, so it may be easily outdated.

 Recent updates:
 - Added "next button"